Julia Soaemias: Reign of Elagabalus

 Bassianus emerged as emperor and was styled Marcus Aurelius Antoninus Augustus.
 Soaemias, his mother, was styled as Iulia Soaemias Augusta.
 Elagabalus as emperor was mainly concerned with religious matters, and as sun worship had increased throughout the Empire since the reign of his maternal great-uncle by marriage, Septimius Severus, Elagabalus and his mother saw this as an opportunity to install Elagabal as the chief deity of the Roman pantheon.
 The god was renamed Deus Sol Invictus, meaning God of the Undefeated Sun, and was honored even above Jupiter.

 Elagabalus and his entourage spent the winter of 218 in Bithynia at Nicomedia, where the emperor's religious beliefs first presented themselves as a problem.
 The contemporary historian Cassius Dio suggests that Gannys was killed by the new emperor because he pressured Elagabalus to live "temperately and prudently".
 To help Romans adjust to having an oriental priest as emperor, Julia Maesa (Soaemias's mother) had a painting of Elagabalus in priestly robes sent to Rome and hung over a statue of the goddess Victoria in the Senate House.
 This placed senators in the awkward position of having to make offerings to Elagabalus whenever they made offerings to Victoria.

 The duo attempted to gain popularity with Roman religion, and as a token of respect, joined either Astarte, Minerva, or Urania to Elagabal as his consort.
-Julia Soaemias and her mother feature in literary accounts of Elagabaus's reign, and were credited with exercising much influence.
+Julia Soaemias and her mother feature in literary accounts of Elagabalus's reign, and were credited with exercising much influence.
 Julia Soaemias and her mother significantly assisted the emperor, and appeared in the Senate beside Elagabalus during his adoption of Severus Alexander.
 She assumed the senatorial title of clarissima and also held a "Women's Senate" deciding on matters of fashion and protocol.
 She was honored with various titles, honours and privileges, including 'Augusta, mater Augusti' (Augusta, mother of Augustus) and 'Mater castrorum et senatus et totius domus divinae' (Mother of camp and the senate and the all divine house).

 Their rule was not popular, and soon discontent arose, mainly because of the strange sexual behaviour and the Eastern religious practices of Elagabalus.
 Elagabalus lost the favour of both the Praetorian Guard and the senate, mainly because of his many eccentricities.
 In particular his relationship with Hierocles increasingly provoked the Praetorians.
 When Elagabalus' grandmother Julia Maesa perceived that popular support for the emperor was waning, she decided that he and his mother, who had encouraged his religious practices, had to be replaced.
 As alternatives, she turned to her other daughter, Julia Avita Mamaea, and her grandson, the thirteen-year-old Severus Alexander.